 - Cabin name and counselors' photos, home cities and countries - Instructional activity schedule.
 From your Camper's Home Page, click on the "See Assignments" button.
-Camper families can adjust their instructional activity schedule online as well.
+Camper families can modify their instructional activity schedule online as well.
 At the bottom of the page, there is a link to the Activity Schedule Changes page.
 You can make activity schedule changes from 12:01 AM Thursday until 11:59 PM Friday.
-Additional fees or credits for changes to classes with additional fees (waterski/wakeboarding and horseback lessons) will be applied on Sunday morning.
+Additional fees or credits for changes to classes with additional fees (waterski/wakeboarding, horseback lessons, CPR) will be applied on Sunday morning.
+Please note that many activities will be completely full, but if an activity that you prefer is available, you are welcome to make changes online.
 Campers can also change their Activity Schedule at camp during Sunday registration.

-Many activities will be completely full during these times, but if an activity that you prefer is available, you are welcome to make changes. - You must have completed your camper's online Health Update from Parent/guardian to access your camper's activity schedule and make any schedule changes. - Balance due for fee-based activities like waterski/wakeboarding and horseback lessons.
+You must have completed your camper's online Health Update from Parent/guardian to access your camper's activity schedule and make any schedule changes.

+- Balance due for fee-based activities like waterski/wakeboarding and horseback lessons.
 Please remember that this information is tentative and, although unlikely, is subject to change. - Arrival time window assignment.
 One- and two-week campers will be assigned an arrival time window between 3:45 and 5:30 PM.
 If you have siblings traveling together to camp that have different arrival times, please arrive to camp at 4:30 PM.